 First of all, liquidation.com was established in 1998 as a liquidation auction site, and over the following years, it became established as a standard within the industry.

 By late 2010 it was averaging around 70,000 visitors per month, as buying and selling goods from companies like liquidation.com peaked in popularity.

-But during this period of growth it also received many negative reviews from customers who felt they had been mislead, or misinformed over the stock they were purchasing.
+But during this period of growth, it also received many negative reviews from customers who felt they had been misled or misinformed over the stock they were purchasing.